 Ensure your organisation is safe, effective and well-led

 Good workforce planning is about having the right level of staffing to meet your organisations goals.
 The following resources can help:

 Build and maintain external relationships

-A key part of your role as a nominated individual is to supervise external relationships, making sure that they are working well.
+A key part of your role as a nominated individual is to develop and maintain external relationships, for example in the community and with strategic partners.

 - Our community skills resources focus on how you can help and empower local people to understand how their skills and knowledge can be shared to improve the wellbeing of others.
 We have a range of resources including case studies and practical tools to help you embed community skills development.

 Workplace culture is the character and personality of your organisation, and having a positive workplace culture is vital to delivering high quality care and support.

 - Our 'Culture for care' toolkit explains what workplace culture is and how you can develop a positive one in your service.